DSXiangLi/DecryptPrompt/README.md

     - Large Language Models Can Self-Improve
     - Active Prompting with Chain-of-Thought for Large Language Models
     - Large Language Models are Better Reasoners with Self-Verification
+    - ThoughtSource A central hub for large language model reasoning data

 ### RLHF
 - Deepmind